blastcloud/hybrid-docs/docs/getting-started/readme.md

     use UsesHybrid;
 ```

 This trait wires up a class variable named `hybrid`.
 Inside that object the necessary history and mock handlers for HttpClient are instantiated and saved.
-You can completely customize the `Client` object however you like in two different ways.
+You can customize the `Client` object however you like by passing in any options you would pass to a normal `MockHttpClient` in the `getClient()` method.

 ### getClient(array $options = [])

-The `getClient` method returns a new instance of the HttpClient `Client` class and adds any options you like to it’s constructor.
+The `getClient` method returns a new instance of the `HttpClient` class and adds any options you like to it’s constructor.
 Adding extra options is **not** required.

 ```php
 $client = $this->hybrid->getClient([